 It promotes exclusive breastfeeding and bonding between mother and infant.
 This is particularly important in communities where malnutrition, gastroenteritis and child abuse are common.
 The baby-friendly way of infant care is also kinder, gentler, cheaper and better.
 Every effort must be made to make all hospitals and clinics baby friendly.

-If HIV-positive mothers decide to breastfeed, then exclusive breastfeeding may reduce the risk of mother-to-child transmission of HIV.
+If HIV-positive mothers decide to breastfeed, then exclusive breastfeeding will reduce the risk of mother-to-child transmission of HIV.
 If they decide to formula feed, many of the practices which encourage bonding can still be practised.

 Most normal newborn infants can be discharged 6 hours after delivery.
 Before discharging an infant from either a hospital or clinic, you should ask yourself the following questions: